Knowledge Hub

 Businesses will frequently be offered the option of including price escalation clauses that rise in line with indexation.
 The advantage of this type of price clause is that:

-• It is not considered controversial, often because the other party does not fully consider the cost of the rise over the term of the contract or whether their sub-contracts or associated contracts also include indexation prise escalation clauses
+• It is not considered controversial, often because the other party does not fully consider the cost of the rise over the term of the contract or whether their sub-contracts or associated contracts also include indexation price escalation clauses.

 If you decide to negotiate a contract that includes an index-linked price increase clause, so the price of goods or services rises on an annual basis in accordance with a nominated index, the next question is what index should be selected?
-It is essential that you select an index that suits your company and your industry and sector rather than choose the obvious options of either the retail price index or consumer price index.
-For example, if you are a professional services firm the use of the average weekly earnings index (AWEI) may be more advantageous to you than use of RPI or CPI.
-The AWEI includes salaries and they may be a significant proportion of your increased overhead.
+You must select an index that suits your company and your industry and sector, rather than choose the obvious options of either the retail price index or the consumer price index.
+For example, if you are a professional services firm, the use of the average weekly earnings index (AWEI) may be more advantageous to you than the use of RPI or CPI.
+The AWEI includes salaries, and they may be a significant proportion of your increased overhead.

 Automatic price increases